PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 3. We will only test C codes.
 You **don't** need to handle function calls in C++ like operator overloading, user defined literal, etc.

+4. This problem may look like a simple character parsing and formatting problem, but you **have to** use the template code we provided.
+You cannot modify any of our function prototypes.

 ### Submission
 1. Copy the completed `ClangHw2.cpp` file from your `$LLVM_HOME/clang/tools/clang-hw2/` directory to this projects `src`